 Plastic Bag Ban - As of July 1, 2015, businesses are prohibited from providing plastic checkout bags and non-recyclable paper bags to their customers at the point of sale.
-Per ORD-12-8, amended by ORD 14-29, the City's Department of Environmental Services is assigned the responsibility to implement and enforce this ban.
-Informational sheets and compliance forms were sent to 9,000 potentially affected businesses at the beginning of February 2015.
+Per ORD-12-8, amended by ORD 14-29, ENV is responsible for implementing and enforcing the ban.
+Prior to the ban's effective date, ENV mailed compliance surveys and tip sheets to approximately 10,000 potentially-affected businesses and asked them to return the compliance forms and indicate how they planned to comply with the ban.
 Public notices were placed in the Star Advertiser and MidWeek in May.
 All information pertaining to the ban is also posted online on Opala.org.
 On July 1, 2015, City staff began enforcing the ban.
 Initial retail industry feedback indicated that about 43% of businesses will not provide bags.
 Of the remaining 57% offering bags, 44% are offering paper bags, 31% are offering reusable bags and 25% are offering compostable bags.
-Businesses will be required to submit annual compliance forms to verify their compliance with the ban.
+ENV mailed the forms again in 2016 and businesses are being inspected for compliance.
+Businesses will be required to submit annual compliance information to verify their compliance with the ban.

-Public education regarding recycling is ongoing, employing multiple media--distribution of brochures and print materials, opala.org website, WasteLine e-newsletter, Green Channel video, and annual events including Tour de Trash and Discover Recycling.
+Public education - Public education regarding recycling is ongoing and includes the distribution of brochures and print materials, dissemination of information via the Opala.org website, WasteLine e-newsletter and several annual events including Tour de Trash and Discover Recycling.
 Green Channel - On Oceanic 332 and streaming online at opala.org provides video shorts about the City's recycling initiatives.
 Dozens of episodes are archived to keep viewers entertained.
 These videos provide easy visuals for better understanding and teaching tools for classrooms.
 The partnership with Oceanic Time Warner Cable was launched in 2009.
 The format is interactive, supporting 24/7 viewing of all episodes on demand.
 As part of its agreement with the City, Oceanic runs cross-promotional ads for The Green Channel on many of its other channels.

 Recycling education in the schools -- Recycling education shows presented by the Honolulu Theatre for Youth combined with classroom activity books educate our youth to become expert recyclers and encourage them to support their family to recycle at home.
 Every year, the program reaches approximately 20,000 students and teachers.
 The sixth season of performances includes a Tenney Theatre presentation that took place in November and December 2015.
-The second part of the season features the traveling "Sort It Out" show that will visit local schools in February-March 2016.
+The second part of the season featured a traveling "Sort It Out" show that conducted 21 recycling performance workshops at 17 local schools and was seen by nearly 7,500 students in February-March 2016.
+Planning is underway for the 2016-17 season.

 In-store recycling education - reaches island residents where they shop for the products that will eventually make their way to the blue bin.
 In September 2013, in partnership with Costco, the City installed large 3D displays at all four Costco stores, delivering the message, "Sort It Out For Recycling And Energy.
 Nothing Wasted, Nothing To Landfills", and distributing brochures and a handy list of what to recycle (sticker).
-The City continues to maintain and promote these displays,
+The City continues to maintain and promote these displays.